hyunuk/SlimeWarz/README.md

 5. Use diverse strategies to beat opponents' slime.

 ## Installation
-Run the ClientApp with JVM
+Run the ClientApp with JVM or Download this JAR file [Google Drive Link](https://drive.google.com/open?id=1CwePpUTpWgjHYK0yLvuHp2kMe2yg5ON1)

 ## Built With
 * Java